chironb/ChiCLI/README.md

 This retrives the status of the current drive.
+---------------------------------------
+drive-set

+This lets you change the drive number of the current drive.

 Examples:
 drive-set -1541 10
 drive-set -uiec 11
 ---------------------------------------
-drive-set

-This lets you change the drive number of the current drive.

-Example:
----------------------------------------
 delete

 This let's you delete files.
-You can also use * to delete all the files within the current disk, image, or directory you are currently in.
+You can also use * to delete all the files within the current disk, image, or folder you are currently in.

 Examples:

-Delete a single file:
-delete somefile.txt
+delete somefile.txt - Deletes a file
+delete *            - Deletes all files

-Delete all files in current directory delete *
+                      in current folder
 ---------------------------------------
 copy